Table of Contents

 10. Physical Relaxed

 Chronic headaches and migraines can be treated with sound therapy.
-It somewhat deals with underlying headache reasons, including stress and excessive blood pressure.
+It deals with underlying headaches, including stress and excessive blood pressure.
 After two weeks of counselling, adults who have experienced migraines receive relief from their recognized symptoms.

 12. Boosts Confidence